Bosnian genocide: Finding of genocide at Srebrenica

 In 2007, the court found insufficient evidence to conclude on alleged genocidal intent.

 Finding of genocide at Žepa

-In the case of Tolimir, in the first degree verdict, the International Criminal Tribunal has concluded that genocide was committed in the enclave of Žepa, outside of Srebrenica.
+In the case of Tolimir, in the first degree verdict, the International Criminal Tribunal concluded that genocide was committed in the enclave of Žepa, outside of Srebrenica.
 However, that conviction was overturned by the appeals chamber, which narrowed the crime of genocide only to Srebrenica.

 Milošević trial

 On 16 June 2004, in Prosecutor v.
 Slobodan Milošević: Decision on Motion for Judgement of Acquittal, the ICTY Trial Chamber refused to acquit former Serbian president Slobodan Milošević on the same grounds, and ruled:

 On 26 February 2007, however, in the Bosnian genocide case, the United Nations International Court of Justice (ICJ) found that there was no evidence linking Serbia under the rule of Milošević to genocide committed by Bosnian Serbs in the Bosnian War.
 However, the court did find that Milošević and others in Serbia did not do enough to prevent acts of genocide from occurring in Srebrenica.

 On 22 November 2017, an International court in The Hague found General Ratko Mladić guilty of one count of genocide, five counts of crimes against humanity and four counts of violations of the laws or customs of war.
 He was found not guilty of one count of genocide and sentenced to life imprisonment.